CeresDB/community/README.md

 ## communication
 The communication page lists communication channels.

-## news
+## posts
-The news page lists official news.
+The posts page lists some official shares.